 An AssuranceClosedControlLoop is a logical object in the management system that represents complex interaction between the assurance information and configuration information of a grouping of resources.
 At any time, the management system needs to know the state of an AssuranceClosedControlLoop.

-The ITU-T X.731 [15], to which [14] refers, has defined the inter-relation between the administrative state and operational state of systems in general.
+The ITU-T X.731 [15], to which TS 28.625 [14] refers, has defined the inter-relation between the administrative state and operational state of systems in general.
 Figure X.1 shows the state diagram of an AssuranceClosedControlLoop, where the number in the Figure identify the state changes.
 The explanations for the state changes are described in Table C.1.

 Figure C.1: AssuranceClosedControlLoop state diagram